Think before you speak: Training Language Models With Pause Tokens: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

 Pause-training takes a step beyond the paradigm of ``immediate'' next-token prediction in language models.
-The key idea is to {train} models with (dummy) \pausetokens tokens so that the model can learn to harness the additional inference-time computation.
-We demonstrate that this can improve performance on a variety of our tasks, \textit{if} we train with \pausetokens both during pretraining and downstream finetuning.
+The key idea is to {train} models with (dummy) \pausetokens so that the model can learn to harness the additional inference-time computation.
+This can improve performance on a variety of tasks, \textit{if} we train with \pausetokens both during pretraining and downstream finetuning.

-However, by extension of the fact that every downstream task has an optimal number of pauses, we do not claim that pause-training should benefit every downstream task.
+However, by extension of the fact that every downstream task has an optimal number of \pausetokensnospace, we do not claim that pause-training should benefit every downstream task.
 Some tasks may simply be better off with zero \pausetokensnospace.
 The most important limitation though is that the expense of pause-pretraining comes in the way of making this idea more widely accessible.
 Consequently, we do not study how the gains generalize across more model sizes (beyond $1$B and $130$M), or to encoder-decoder architectures, or to other pretraining mixtures and objectives.
-Next, while we have laid out some speculative intuition for why \pausetokensnospace{} may be beneficial, we leave a rigorous understanding of the underlying mechanism for future study.
+Next, while we have laid out some preliminary theory for why \pausetokensnospace{} may be beneficial, we leave a rigorous understanding for future study.
 We also leave open a variety of follow-up algorithmic questions: pause-training with multiple \textit{different} \pausetokensnospace, better determining the number of \pausetokens (perhaps using model confidence), inducing robustness to shifts in delays, and so on.
 But the most pressing next step would be to find ways to make delays helpful directly on a standard pretrained model.
 Overall, we hope that our work opens up many avenues for theoretical and practical work in the paradigm of {delayed} next-token prediction.

+\textbf{Acknowledgements}: We would like to thank Kaifeng Lyu, Srinadh Bhojanapalli, Yongchao Zhou, Nikunj Saunshi, and Seungyeon Kim for helping set up the initial codebase and for their guidance.